Import-EthanStancliff/CpX_LinuX/README.md

 Apt-get update to download update
 Apt-get upgrade.
 DO THIS.
 VERY IMPORTANT.
 Apt-get dist-upgrade.
-DO THIS ALSO. :SFJ:HGTLUJS:KIJ
+DO THIS ALSO.

+apt-get install openssh-server if ssh is a critical service gedit /stc/ssh/sshd_config to secure